 I guess that made her very upset.
 It makes me upset just looking at these pictures from afar.
-Lexi posted her story on social media and on twitter, her tweet went viral and so far, has been liked over 100,000 times and she is heading for 50,000 retweets (shares).
+Lexi posted her story on social media and on twitter, her tweet went viral and so far, has been liked over 100,000 times and over 40,000 retweets (shares).
 Great awareness for invisible illness and the issues of car parking and perceptions.
 It even made the press – see below:

 So, to whoever committed this cruel act – SHAME ON YOU! – you are a selfish and terrible person.

 Things not to say to a cancer patient – click here